hyunkael/MyPortfolio/_sources/labs/index.md

 ## Learning Outcomes

-Through these laboratory activities, I am developing:
+Through these laboratory activities, I have developed:

 - ✅ Strong understanding of deep learning fundamentals
 - ✅ Practical coding skills in Python and ML frameworks